wlinator/luminara/README.md

 docker compose up -d --build
 ```

-Please note that it's highly recommended to establish a reverse proxy setup for Adminer and Dozzle, ensuring better security and accessibility.
+Please note that it's highly recommended to establish a reverse proxy setup for Adminer, ensuring better security and accessibility.
 - Adminer should be directed to port 8080.
-- Dozzle should be mapped to port 8081.

 #### Alternative
 You can run Lumi without Docker, however I don't provide support or documentation for this.
 Here are some requirements to get you started.